meh/meh.github.io/_posts/random/2013-01-11-bye-bye-data.md

 My *mail* folder was corrupted to no end.

-"Ok, I lost emails, luck I've got a backup of it two weeks old."
+"Ok, I lost emails, lucky I've got a backup of it two weeks old."

 "Wait, what if the passwords file is corrupted?
 What the fuck am I gonna do without all my passwords?
 Ok, here goes nothing."